 5. Feedback - proposed bike hangar installations - phase 4

-Phase 4 of our cycle hangar installation project is now live and we're asking residents at affected locations in the borough to find out their needs for more bike parking facilities.
+Phase 4 of our cycle hangar installation project is now closed.
+We asked residents at affected locations in the borough to complete our online survey to find out their needs for more bike parking facilities.

-To find out more about the consultation and to have your say if you are affected by it please visit Have your say on Lambeth’s cycle hangar installation - phase 4.
+To find out more about the closed consultation and to read the cycle hangar phase 4 consultation report please visit Have your say on Lambeth’s cycle hangar installation - phase 4.